DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 Copy paste everything in your mod folder.
 Don't forget to update the path in RokuganWIP.mod.

 ## short term goals
-- Paint & do Sea zones
-- change naming of title (no Dukes or Califes please)
+- Crab Lands
+- Unicorn Lands
+- Dragon lands
 - Paint some ronin lands & test counties & Duchy without
 - Have a not-so-ugly heightmap
 - Paint the map with materials
 - Paint & do rivers zones (and adjencies.csv)
+- Paint & do Sea zones

 # Fixes to do
-- How to matrilinear mariage characters
 - How to duchy without kingdoms ...?
+- How to prevent random mariage & children in existing character ?
+- Fix coast line ugly of Phoenix lands (& cranes)
+- husband/wife sharing the "Clan champion" title
+- Add last name before first name "Clan Champion Doji Hotaru of Crane Clan" instead "Clan Champion Hotaru of Crane Clan"
+- Fix the "Family Lands of Daidoji lands"; "Clan of Crane Clan", etc...
+- Fix Dynasties visual display of CoA

 ## Futures Features & Nice to have
 - Bushido & Duels